Birdgeek/KSP-MP-info/README.md

 13. Click Add Server
 14. To join, click the sever button as you've named it in the server list under the DMP pane.
 ![DMP pane](DMPpane.png)

+# Once Loading the game
+You can safely ignore any warnings about MechJeb2 being incompatible.
+It's fine.
+Please click the Sync button withing the DMP pane to the person further ahead each time before you launch.
+This is so that we will all stay mostly in sync and if one player puts up a comm sat, the other player's launch can utilize that comm sat.